rcazzara/seldovia/_people/Elxnit_Nick_Grienoff.md

 family_name: "Elxnit"
 given_names: "Nick Grienoff"
 source_file: "Nick Grienoff ELXNIT"
-born: "Nov.
-3, 1903, Kodiak, Alaska "
+born: "Nov.Â 3, 1903, Kodiak, Alaska "
 died: " May 26, 2001, Seldovia, Alaska"
+cemetry_plot:
 ---
 # Nick Grienoff ELXNIT

-## Nov.
-3, 1903, Kodiak, Alaska – May 26, 2001, Seldovia, Alaska
+## Nov.Â 3, 1903, Kodiak, Alaska â€“ May 26, 2001, Seldovia, Alaska

-**Nick Grienoff Elxnit** was born in Kodiak on Nov.
-3, 1903, to Alexandra Fomin, of Aleut and Russian descent, and Harry Grienoff of Finland.
+**Nick Grienoff Elxnit** was born in Kodiak on Nov.Â 3, 1903, to Alexandra Fomin, of Aleut and Russian descent, and Harry Grienoff of Finland.

-Mr. Elxnit was born in Kodiak His stepfather was Alex Elxnit of Seldovia.
+Mr.Â Elxnit was born in Kodiak His stepfather was Alex Elxnit of Seldovia.

-Following the Mount Katmai eruption in 1913, the family left Kodiak on the steamer Manning for Seldovia, where his maternal grandfather, Nicholas Fomin, was a schoolteacher and lay reader at St. Nicholas Orthodox Church.
+Following the Mount Katmai eruption in 1913, the family left Kodiak on the steamer Manning for Seldovia, where his maternal grandfather, Nicholas Fomin, was a schoolteacher and lay reader at St.Â Nicholas Orthodox Church.
 The family lived in Ninilchik for several years before the herring boom brought them back to Seldovia in 1919.